brumocas/Tiki_Taka_Toe_Game/Server/README.md

    <img src="ReadMeImages/img_1.png" alt="img_1.png" width="40%" />

-4. Pass the 2 arguments to the application executable:
+4. Pass the 2 needed arguments to the application executable:
    1. `"True"` if you want to run the Unit Tests , `"False"` if not
    2. Port number wished for the Server Client TCP/IP communication